edunham/site/2015/07/07/rust_packaging_status_across_distros.rst

 from source.
 There's no ``rust`` or ``cargo`` in the `CentOS 6 package list`_, either.

+Fedora is tracking the official effort to package ``rustc`` in `redhat bug
+#915042`_.

 `A stackoverflow question`_ from late last year asked about how to build Rust for Redhat 5.
 The `fedora-rust`_ repo on GitHub provides a sporadically-updated Docker image with Rust installed.

 Slackware*
 ----------